ER Nurse: In-Demand Specialty for Travel Nursing Jobs

 What is an ER Nurse?

 ER nurses provide care to patients suffering from severe medical conditions, trauma, and injuries.
-Though a large part of their role is devoted to caring for patients who need urgent treatment, there are also patients who come in for care that is less emergent but who still require attention.
+Though a large part of their role is devoted to urgent patient care for patients experiencing medical emergencies, there are also patients who need less critical care.

 The most common conditions that bring patients to the ER include: